 Keep the Work Off the Road

-Maine’s highway system includes a total of 3,714 bridges, 58% of which are more than 50 years old.
-Historic funding levels have not been sufficient to replace bridges before they exceed design life and one out of every seven Maine bridges (14.8%) is structurally deficient.
-Accordingly, MaineDOT’s current 3-year work plan includes an increased emphasis on bridge maintenance and preservation projects.
-The area of structurally deficient bridges in Maine has been declining gradually over the past several years.
-However, achieving long term, sustained improvements necessitates a comprehensive strategy that identifies potential financing methods and investment requirements to meet the additional $33 million annual funding need projected by MaineDOT.
+Maine’s highway system includes a total of 3,754 bridges, 58% of which are more than 50 years old.
+Historic funding levels have not been sufficient to replace bridges before they exceed their expected design life and nearly one out of every seven Maine bridges (13%) is structurally deficient.
+Accordingly, MaineDOT’s current 3-year work plan includes a continued emphasis on bridge maintenance and preservation projects.
+The number of structurally deficient bridges in Maine has been improving gradually over the past several years.
+While public support for transportation spending in Maine remains strong, achieving and sustaining long-term improvements requires a comprehensive strategy to address the $68 million shortfall in annual funding needed for Maine bridges.

 A: EXCEPTIONAL, B: GOOD, C: MEDIOCRE, D: POOR, F: FAILING

 Each category was evaluated on the basis of capacity, condition, funding, future need, operation and maintenance, public safety, resilience, and innovation

 $1.3 billion total drinking water need